-Family and personal relationships can have an effect on illness and on how well a person will feel as he or she lives with a chronic digestive disorder.
+Family and personal relationships can have an effect on illness and on how well a person will feel as he or she lives with chronic digestive disorders.
 These interactions have been described by family medicine experts.

 Relationship factors, which are particularly relevant

 - Putting the illness “in its place” – being concerned about the person with the condition without making the illness the primary focus of relationship life.

 - Recognizing the skills and strengths the person with digestive condition uses to cope with their challenging disorder.
 For example, calling attention to his or her strategies and skills used in managing intestinal symptoms and distress.

 What partners/family members can do

 - Consider the person with the condition as the expert in charge of his or her condition.
 Do not be over-watchful or over-protective.
 Asking, “Are you alright?
 Are you really ready to leave?” can actually provoke a bit of anxiety in someone with a chronic digestive disorder, which affects the gut and can lead to a sudden onset or worsening in symptoms.

 - Help create more regularity in home life and time management.
 Avoiding disorganization, over-scheduling, or lack of planning will help the person with the condition feel more internally regulated and balanced and help restore a sense of control.